DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 “RAE,” Jason said softly.
 “Floor: Milo.”

-A breath of latency, then a second voice arrived—not from the air, exactly, but along bone and skin, as if a thought had borrowed the architecture of a heartbeat.
+A breath of latency, then a second voice arrived - not from the air, exactly, but along bone and skin, as if a thought had borrowed the architecture of a heartbeat.
 It wore Jason’s timbre the way light wears glass.

 “Floor confirmed.
 Hello, Milo.
 Please avoid tapping in three-beat patterns; the espresso pump will try to follow.”